microsoftgraph/dataconnect-solutions/solutions/esa/README.md

 ## Overview

-The purpose of ONA is to harness information flows and team connectivity to unlock productivity, innovation, employee engagement and organizational change.
-This solution template enables customers to leverage ONA metrics from M365 data and analyze the networks within.
+The purpose of ESA is to track what topics people are discussing in internal communications and how they're discussing them.
+With this tool, you'll be able to detect potential security conflicts, monitor reception to particular events, and gather company-wide sentiment surrounding important concepts.
+This solution template enables customers to leverage ONA metrics from M365 data and analyze the entities and sentiments therein.

-The template leverages four data sets:
+This template leverages several datasets:
+## I don't know what to put here...
 - AAD Users (BasicDataSet_v0.User_v1)
 - Teams Chats (BasicDataSet_v0.TeamChat_v1)
 - Outlook Emails (BasicDataSet_v0.Message_v1)
 - Outlook Calendar (BasicDataSet_v0.CalendarView_v0)

-The later 3 are used to extract interactions from user-to-user activity.
-More calculation details are available [here](https://github.com/microsoftgraph/dataconnect-solutions/tree/main/solutions/ona/PBItemplate#usage)

-**After you follow these steps, you will have a Power BI dashboard related to Organizational Network Analysis, like the one shown below.**
+**After you follow these steps, you will have a Power BI dashboard related to Enitity Sentiment Analysis, like the one shown below.**

 ![](https://github.com/v-travhanes/dataconnect-solutions/blob/3c86c07cec44d809553c4c305c7241a03ecb5ae4/solutions/esa/Images/Welcome%20Page.png)